-Learn more about our exciting new, WIC™-approved 2-Pack Baby Food Bowls from my fellow Co-Founder Jennifer Garner!
+Learn more about our exciting new, WIC™-approved 2-Pack Baby Food Bowls from Co-Founder Jennifer Garner:

 The last decade serving parents and children in rural poverty of the United States has taught me a few fundamental truths: Every mother loves her baby just as much as I love mine.
 No matter her background or circumstances – all mothers look at their newborn child and make a quiet promise: I’m going to do everything in my power to do right by you.

 Another truth: the playing field in this country is anything but level.
 You can’t pull yourself up by your bootstraps if you can’t afford boots.
 We are a country that believes in the self-made man, but there is such a disparity in opportunity, in education and in nutrition for our families – some kids don’t have a shot unless we all work harder to create equitable opportunity and access.

 I think about when my kids were 4 years old – precocious, able to do things – play on a hilarious soccer team, hit a ball off a tee, follow directions, identify some letters, count, reason, drive you nuts.
 Talk talk talk talk.

 If you were raising your kids below the poverty line in beautiful rural America or in so many cities throughout the country – where the word gap is real, where there are no Mommy & Me, no libraries, no teams, no preschools – and no money to buy gas to get you to them even if they did exist – your wonderful 4 year-old would be developmentally 18 months behind.
 If at 4, you are cognitively, socially, emotionally only 2 and a half, when are you going to catch up?
 Where will you be when you start kindergarten?
 Behind and unlikely to ever thrive in school.